 Why Are Soccer Kicks Illegal in UFC?

 In the early days of the UFC (1993 to 2000), the promotion rose to prominence due to its advertised no-holds barred fighting.
 They famously brandished the slogan:

 It was a brutal spectacle at times and typically hosted fights between competitors with different fighting styles from opposing martial arts disciplines.

-For example, an American collegiate wrestler may come up against a Taekwondo striker.
+For example, an American collegiate wrestler may compete against a Taekwondo striker.

-There were little to no rules or weight classes, and soccer kicks to the head were permitted.
+There were few rules or weight classes, and soccer kicks to the head were permitted.